• Skip to main content

 Barbara Biggs lived up to her name; she was bigger than life!
 Her passing was sudden and left a huge hole in the water community.
 The Barb Biggs Memorial Scholarship Fund provides financial assistance to students working in or pursuing a career in Colorado’s water industry.
 The scholarship fund is now being administered by MSU Denver but donations to the fund can still be made here.

-Through the Barb Biggs Memorial Scholarship Fund Barb’s legacy will live on while empowering others to leave their mark on Colorado’s water community as she did.
+Through the Barb Biggs Memorial Scholarship Fund, Barb’s legacy will live on while empowering others to leave their mark on Colorado’s water community as she did.
 We are currently seeking donations for this scholarship fund.
 Details about how to apply can be found here.

 Learn More About the Barb Biggs Memorial Scholarship Fund